spotlightpa/colab-sources/README.md

-# Spotlight PA Diverse Sources Database
+# CT Mirror Diverse Sources Database

-A resource for Pennsylvania journalists to improve representation and diversify perspectives in their coverage.
+A resource for Connecticut journalists to improve representation and diversify perspectives in their coverage.

+Project forked from https://github.com/spotlightpa/sourcesdb.
+See original project for details about creation and architecture.

 ## License

-All content copyright Spotlight PA.
+All content copyright CT Mirror.
 Code available under the MIT license.
 Photos used with permission of subjects.
 Information contained in this database is self-reported by participants and should be verified before publication.

 ## Installation